 Leadership Summit Program Schedule

-Below are the key issues that will be presented and discussed when we meet for the fifth annual conference, June 20-22, 2017, at the CIA Hyde Park campus:
+Below are the key issues that were presented and discussed at the fifth annual conference, June 20-22, 2017, at the CIA Hyde Park campus:

 Food Transparency and how foodservice operators increase our ability to see into our supply chains and share information with diners about the food we provide in a personally relevant context.
 That information should include where food comes from, how it is produced, and its nutritional value.
 We also want to increase operators’ ability to use transparency to act on their company’s values,and to deliver better business results by allowing both culinary professionals and customers to: